Hrob: Etymology

-The word hrob means "grave" in modern Czech, but this is just a coincidence.
+The word hrob means 'grave' in modern Czech, but this is just a coincidence.
 The original German name was Grap, later modified to Grab and transcribed into Czech as Hrob.
 The word grap was probably a term for a prospector's trench for search of silver ores.

 Geography

 Hrob is located about 7 km west of Teplice and 21 km west of Ústí nad Labem.
-The southern part of the municipal territory with the built-up area lies in the Most Basin, the northern part lies in the Ore Mountains.
+The southern part of the municipal territory with the built-up area lies in the Most Basin and the northern part lies in the Ore Mountains.
+The highest point is at 855 m above sea level.
+The Bouřlivec Stream flows through the town.
 Artificial lakes Otakar and Barbora are located south of the town.

 History

-The first written mention of Hrob is from 1282.
+The first written mention of Hrob is from 1282, when the convent in Teplice sold the village to the monastery in Osek.
+In 1594, the settlement was promoted to a royal mining town by Emperor Rudolf II.

+Demographics

+Transport

+Hrob is located on the railway lines from Ústí nad Labem and from Most to Moldava, but they are only in operation on weekends.

 Sights

 The most notable building is the Church of Saint Barbara.
 The original Gothic church was founded in 1228, but was damaged during the Hussite Wars and destroyed during the Thirty Years' Wars.
 It was then renewed in 1637 and rebuilt into its current pseudo-Gothic form in the 19th century.